sandkshnbh/sandkshnbh/README.md

 ---

 <div align="center">
-  🚀 إذا حبيت تدعمني أكثر: اعمل ⭐ للمستودعات، أو شارك مشاريعي مع غيرك 🙌
+  🚀 Want to support me more?
+Give a ⭐ to my repos or share my work 🙌
 </div>